HomeGuidesAPI ReferenceChangelog

 • Find the incentives that are applicable to your customers.

-• Calculate the value of the incentives that are available
+• Calculate the value of the available incentives.

 Accessing Incentives